pwstegman/SoundAir/README.md

 When you click "Add Card", the card is added at the current position of the tip of your index finger, seen as a blue dot on the screen.

 The code was rushed at times, and some values (such as the y distance of the Leap Motion from the table) are hardcoded.
 You may have to change these values when testing it.

+https://github.com/keithwhor/audiosynth was used to produce the notes and sounds.